Project management skills: 25 soft, hard, & technical skills

 9. Adaptability

-At some point, whether it’s this project or the next one, aspects of your project plan will change.
-Maybe your deadline or priorities shifts, and you need to adapt your workflow accordingly.
-Great project managers are able to pivot and adapt to new situations to continue steering their project team in the right direction.
+At some point, whether it's this project or the next one, aspects of your project plan will change.
+Maybe your deadline or priorities shift, and you need to adapt your workflow accordingly.
+Great project managers can pivot and adapt to new situations to keep their project team on the right track.
+Developing self-awareness and emotional intelligence helps you manage your emotions during times of change.

 10. Conflict resolution